 We provide you with an instruction sheet and/or a video that shows you how to change your cabin filter and where it is located in your vehicle.
 Your owner's manual may also contain some of this information.
 Generally, the filter will be located behind the glovebox, below the glovebox, under the windshield cowling or under the hood.

 Start by looking up your vehicle's make, model, and year with the drop down boxes on the top of this page.
 If it is listed as having a cabin filter then your vehicle came with a cabin filter from the factory or was offered with a cabin filter option.
 A new filter can be installed in the vehicle if the cabin filter housing is present.

-Yes, if your specific vehicle is designed to use one.
+You can if your specific vehicle was designed to use one.
 Some vehicles came from the manufacturer without an optional cabin filter installed.
 In these cases, you can simply insert the correct filter into the empty housing.
-In other cases, a vehicle may have come from the manufacturer without an optional cabin filter or housing.
-The housing can be ordered from a car dealer.
-In this case, you must install the housing before you can install the filter.
-Some cars did not come from the manufacturer with the option of a cabin filter.
-In this case, you cannot add one.
+In other cases, a vehicle may have come from the manufacturer without the optional cabin filter or housing.
+The housing can be ordered from a car dealer and needs to be installed before you can use filter.
+Some cars were manufactured to not include the option of a cabin filter.
+In this situation, one cannot be added.